For North Island, New Zealand, fishermen it is coming up to the peak

 (Article continues below advertisement)

 You can try and persist with damaged floating fly lines, but frustration will beat you.
-Lines that are nicked, cut, abraded or worn will allow water to wick up the Dacron core of the fly line.
+Lines that are nicked, cut, abraded or worn will allow water to wick up the Dacron core of the fly line, turning the floating line into a sinker.
 This will make the line heavy and difficult to cast.
 It will eventually separate the core from the line and the line will break.

 Fix for Cracked Line

 Here is a quick tip for fixing a cracked fly-line.
 Get hold of some thin walled heat shrink tubing, pull it up the line and into position.
 Then very carefully so as not to apply too much heat and damage the fly-line further, heat and shrink the shrink tube - magic - line like new again.